stevenhan1991/VIS19-TSR/README.md

 ## Data format

-Each volumetric data is saved as a .dat file with little endian.
-The data is stored as in column-major order, that is z-axis goes first, then y-axis, finally x-axis.
+The volume at each time step is saved as a .dat file with the little-endian format.
+The data is stored in column-major order, that is, z-axis goes first, then y-axis, finally x-axis.

 ## Training models
 ```